PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing.en.md

 </code></pre></details>

 ### 2.2 Integrating via Python Script
-A few lines of code suffice for rapid inference on the production line, taking the general layout parsing pipeline as an example:
+A few lines of code suffice for rapid inference on the pipeline, taking the general layout parsing pipeline as an example:

 ```python
 from paddlex import create_pipeline